jesusNPL/jesusnpl.github.io/_pages/NEON_playground.md

 ## NextGen species distribution models (NextGen SDMs)

-In this tutorial, we will construct correlative models using data at species level (occurrence data points) and environmental data derived from remote sensing--**AKA Next-Generation species distribution models** [Pinto-Ledezma & Cavender-Bares 2021](https://www.nature.com/articles/s41598-021-96047-7).
+In this tutorial, we will construct correlative models using data at species level (occurrence data points) and environmental data derived from remote sensing--AKA **Next-Generation species distribution models** [(Pinto-Ledezma & Cavender-Bares 2021)](https://www.nature.com/articles/s41598-021-96047-7).
 To do so, we will download occurrence data for oak species distributed in the Americas from [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org) and environmental (temperature and precipitation) data from [NASA](https://lpdaac.usgs.gov/products/mod11c3v006/) and [CHIRPS](https://www.chc.ucsb.edu/data/chirps) servers.
 Then we will use the Earth observation climatic variables to construct a new set of variables that we call Earth observation bioclimatic variables or simply **EO-Bioclim**.

 __To get access to the tutorial please click the next link:__
 <p style="text-decoration:underline;"><a href="/NEON_Intro_NextGenSDM.html">Intro to NextGen species distribution models</a></p>